Skip to content

 Turkey Vulture

-Meet Gus, our newest Wildlife Haven Ambassador!
-Gus, found abandoned in Neepawa as a nestling, was the lone survivor among his siblings.
+Gus was found abandoned in Neepawa as a nestling, and was the lone survivor among his siblings.
 Despite our efforts to rehabilitate him for the wild, Gus lacked the necessary instincts after 70 days of care.
-Now, transitioning from patient to ambassador, Gus undergoes special training, learning to perch, stand on scales, and fly.
-Welcome to the Ambassador Team, Gus!
-We're thrilled to have you!
+Gus unerwent special training, learning to perch, stand on scales, and fly.
+Gus and Leo even get to share an enclosure in the summer months.

 Want to see our ambassadors in person?